sleeping positions

 Additionally, to prevent reverting back to sleeping on your stomach, you can use other methods.
 Common techniques include using a large pillow under your chest and stomach, placing a pillow or soft items under your abdomen, or using small pillows to support the lower back area.
 These methods can help you maintain different sleeping positions other than on your stomach.

-The perspective of Persian Traditional Medicine on sleeping on the stomach
+The perspective of Traditional Medicine about sleeping on the stomach

 It suggests that this position, in addition to digestive and respiratory side effects, can negatively impact the facial form and create unwanted lines on the skin.
 Scientific research has shown that sleeping on the stomach is very dangerous, and it is better for a person to sleep on their right side.
 Experts recommend avoiding sleeping on the stomach as it always causes extra pressure on the cervical vertebrae and often affects the lower back.